 Area Decision 1 CX Standards The CDR Rules require a number of data standards to be made.
-These include CX Standards outlined in the CX Standards section .
-To indicate the direction of the CDR Rules, certain guidelines were listed as mandatory in v0.9.5 of the CX Guidelines .
-A number of these items have now been incorporated into the CDR Rules.
+These include CX Standards outlined in the CX Standards section , which form part of the overall data standards .
 2 Consent These guidelines allow for the provision of consent at the level of data clusters and meet the requirements of the CDR rules.
 Consultation and research have indicated that fine-grained control will be needed within the regime.
 Further consultation on how fine-grained control will be accommodated into the CDR regime will be undertaken.
 This will include further rounds of customer experience research.
 3 Authentication The DSB has determined that a single, consistent, authentication flow will be adopted by the CDR regime.
 The redirect with one-time password model is incorporated into the standards as the proposed authentication flow.
-Guidelines and standards for this authentication flow are contained in this document.
 4 Right to Delete The CX Standards and Guidelines reflect Subdivision 4.3.4 in the CDR Rules on a consumer's right to deletion.
 These rules state that a CDR consumer may elect that their collected data, and any data derived from it, be deleted when it becomes redundant.
-A consumer is able to make this election when giving consent, or, if they do not make the election at that point, at any other time before the expiry of their consent.
 5 Re-authorisation The CX Standards and Guidelines do not not cover re-authorisation.
-This position reflects the current CDR Rules.
-Further CX work is encouraged to provide further guidance on re-authorisation and to identify ways in which re-authorisation flows can be simplified without compromising the quality of consumer consent.
+This position reflects current CDR Rules.
+Further CX work on re-authorisation is encouraged to identify ways in which re-authorisation flows can be simplified without compromising the quality of consumer consent.
+6 Concurrent consent The technical standards now provide for concurrent consents.
+This introduction will allow for more than one consent to be established, at the same time, between an accredited data recipient (ADR) and a data holder (DH).
+The ability to establish concurrent consents further facilitates data minimisation by being specific as to each consent's purpose.
+It also aides ADRs to provide multiple, distinct, and specific use cases.